bobbingwide/oik-clone/README.md

 # Is there a beta test version?
 Yes, there's a new beta test version for 2.0.0

+The June version improves the cloning process.
+It reduces the amount of user activity required to clone new posts with newly added ( uncloned ) featured images.

-This new version supports reconciliation of posts that have been updated in the slave and a 'Do Not Clone' capability.
+The January 2020 beta version supports reconciliation of posts that have been updated in the slave and a 'Do Not Clone' capability.

 # What does the Slave tab do?